Your guide to Langjökull glacier in Iceland

 How to get to Langjökull?

-The two main highland tracks that connect the north and south of Iceland run alongside Langjökull.
-In summer, you can drive here yourself as long as you don’t mind a bit of adventure – the tracks are narrow and gravel in places.
-Outside of the summer months, it is best to join an organised tour to Langjökull as unpredictable weather can affect the condition of the road and a 4x4 is essential to reach the glacier.
-Reykjavik Excursions run a number of tours leaving from Reykjavik to experience Langjökull up close.
+The two main highland tracks connecting the north and south of Iceland run alongside Langjökull, making it accessible during the summer months for those who enjoy a bit of adventure.
+The tracks are narrow and gravelly in places, so driving here yourself is possible but requires caution.
+Outside of the summer season, it's best to join an organized tour to Langjökull, as unpredictable weather can significantly impact road conditions.
+A 4x4 vehicle is essential for reaching the glacier safely.
+Reykjavik Excursions offers several tours departing from Reykjavik, providing an excellent opportunity to experience Langjökull up close.

 How to include Langjökull on your Golden Circle adventure